etcd-io/etcd/etcdctl/README.md

 - dest-insecure-transport -- Disable transport security for client connections

+- one-time -- Mirror the data once and quit

 #### Output

 The approximate total number of keys transferred to the destination cluster, updated every 30 seconds.